Term project: the ERA5vis package#

 What was the biggest challenge you faced in the implementation?

-The narrative report should be written in markdown format, and will count towards your individual grade.
+The narrative report can be submitted either in markdown format, simple text format, or a PDF, and will count towards your individual grade.